← All Posts

 3. The Match

 The platform’s semantic matching engine doesn’t search by keyword.
 It compares the technical profile extracted from Frank’s machine manual against the requirements profile built from Sofía’s production parameters.
-The match is structural: the Variaxis i-700’s 30,000 RPM spindle exceeds Sofía’s 20,000 RPM minimum.
-Its 730 mm work envelope clears her 650 mm requirement.
-Its 40-tool changer far exceeds her 9-tool sequence (with room for future expansion).
-The Mazatrol SmoothX control is in her compatibility list.
-The machine’s documented service history and 11,000 spindle hours are within her condition requirements.
+The match is structural: spindle speed, work envelope, tool capacity, control system compatibility, documented service history — every parameter meets or exceeds Sofía’s requirements.

 4. What the Platform Knows